 The Anniversary by John Donne is a dramatic lyric in which the poet celebrates his love which is now one year old.
 The poet is the speaker and his beloved is the listener.
 The central theme of The Anniversary is the immortality of true love which transcends death itself.
 The opposites of immortality and death are here juxtaposed and reconciled.

-Diction & Language in The Anniversary
+Diction & Language

 As regards the language of the lyric, The Anniversary is simple, much simpler than that of other poems of Donne.
 There are no difficult allusions and references.
 He writes in a simple and direct manner.
 The lyric acquires force and energy, as the poet has succeeded in capturing the very rhythms and accents of spoken speech, as in the line, “When thou and I first one another saw” and the concluding lines of the poem.